ss3sim/ss3sim/inst/ms/manuscript.md

 # Discussion #

 ## How ss3sim complements other simulation software ##
+- uses r4ss functions for some reading, writing, and bias adjustment
+- r4ss has functions to facilitate aspects of simulations, mostly focused on reading and plotting output for stock assessment
+- flr:
+-

 ## The need for balance between generalizing and tailoring ##
 maybe?